-In our website where you can find information on environmental issues in the New Mexico-Chihuahua border region and discover how you and others can participate in the activities of the U.S. Environmental Protection Agency’s (EPA) Border 2020 Program.
+In our website you can find information on environmental issues in the New Mexico-Chihuahua border region and discover how you and others can participate in the activities of the U.S. Environmental Protection Agency’s (EPA) Border 2020 Program.

 Since 2003, some 550 citizens of New Mexico and Mexico’s northern Chihuahua state have engaged in community projects, tours, festivals and general planning sessions for the purpose of identifying on-the-ground activities for improving environmental conditions in their border communities.